-|EndoChoice, Inc., has raised $57 million in a round of funding, according to the company
+|Intarcia Therapeutics has raised $225 million in a round of funding according to the company

-|Semma Therapeutics has raised $44 million in a Series A round of funding according to the company
+|Mesoblast has raised $58.5 million in a round of funding by Celgene Corp.

-|Auxogyn, Inc., has raised $34.32 million of a planned $40 million round of funding according to a regulatory filing
+|MyoKardia, Inc., has raised $46 million in a round of funding according to a regulatory filing

-|SteadyMed Therapeutics, Inc., has raised $39.95 million in its IPO according to press reports
+|Scanadu has raised $35 million in a Series B round of funding according to press reports

-|Hansen Medical, Inc., has raised $35 million in a round of funding according to a regulatory filing
+|EBR Systems, Inc., has raised $20 million in a round of funding according to the company

-For the complete list of medtech fundings in March 2015, see link.
+For the complete list of medtech fundings in April 2015, see link.

 For a historical list of the individual fundings in medtech, by month, since 2009, see link.